Security Management System (SeMS)

 Building a security culture

 SeMS reinforces and integrates the security culture.
 It focuses on the role of human factor.
 A security culture should be promoted through a 'lead by example' approach and formulated through the company’s Security Policy to get the buy-in of the frontline staff into the importance of security.
 In this context the information exchange using the security reporting is indispensable.
-To facilitate collection of data in a structured manner, IATA promotes the security occurrences’ taxonomy (pdf) and the template of the security report which will be available soon.
+To facilitate collection of data in a structured manner, IATA promotes the security occurrences’ taxonomy (pdf) and the template of the security report form.

 SeMS encompasses the following key elements (IOSA SEC 1.1.1) enabling effect management of security: